 Telephone 01206 878178

+We require certain details of information such as location in order for us to source the most appropriate expert to meet your needs - find out more here.
 We will endeavour to come back to you the same or next working day, depending on the time the enquiry is made, to provide you with further information about our services and to discuss your requirements.

 Social workers in adult services carry out work with adults from a range of backgrounds, many of whom are extremely vulnerable, requiring a sensitive, and supportive approach.
 Adult social workers provide support and assistance to maintain and promote the independence and well-being of adults.
 Treating adults with dignity and respect is a key core social [...]

 Left wing loony, interfering, judgemental, cardigan wearing child snatchers.
 This is how all too often social workers are depicted.
 Slammed in the press when they ‘remove’ children from families for placing a vulnerable child in care yet made out to be a scapegoat when a vulnerable child is let down by the system.